octodns/octodns/docs/dynamic_zone_config.rst

   zones:

     # the names here do not really matter beyond starting with a *, it is a
-    # reccomended best practice to match the glob, but not required.
+    # recommended best practice to match the glob, but not required.
 It will be
     # used in logging to aid in debugging.

     # they are applied in the order defined and once claimed a zone is no
     # longer available for matching

-    # everytyhing is available for matching
+    # everything is available for matching
     '*internal.net':
       # we only want the private zones here and they are all under
       # internet.net. so this glob will claim them.